 Restaurants at the Sofitel Heathrow Airport

-For light bites threes the option of Tea 5 a tea salon.
+For light bites there is the option of Tea 5 – a tea salon.
 Select from 31 teas from around the world.
 The tea salon is open all day, every day for coffees, cold drinks, light meals and homemade pastries.

 Club Millesime at Sofitel London Heathrow